Ralph R. McKee Career and Technical Education High School (31R600)

 About

 McKee prepares you for college, career, and life.
 Our vision is to inspire and empower all students to realize their own vision of success.
 At McKee, you are provided with multiple opportunities to determine your post-secondary pathway.
 Whether your dream is to attend college, join a local trade union or enter the workforce, McKee will provide you with the experience and skills needed to be successful.
 At McKee, we have small class sizes, a committed faculty, secure grounds, and the latest 21st century technology.
 We provide you with the knowledge, study habits, resources, and guidance to attend college and shine once you do.
-We pride ourselves in ensuring you have the skills and certifications to start your career in fields such as - Architectural Drafting/Engineering, Audio Engineering, Automotive Technology, Carpentry, Digital Marketing, Electrical Installation, Game Design & Coding, and Graphic Design.
+We pride ourselves in ensuring you have the skills and certifications to start your career in fields such as - Architectural Drafting/Engineering, Audio Engineering, Automotive Technology, Carpentry, Electrical Installation, Game Design & Coding, and Graphic Design.
 Please note, in ninth grade, students explore eight CTE programs before choosing one by Spring of their freshman year; ensuring they are well-informed beforehand.
 Throughout this process, parents will be informed every step of the way.
 Our top priority is to know YOU - your name, where you are from, how you learn, where you struggle and where you excel.
 Remember-McKee: College, Career, and Life.

 Teachers with more than 3 years of experience: 78%